kapilsharma/AngularQuickNotes/02-Installing.md

 Here, we can find Component Decorator.
 Most important to note is `selector`, which is `app-root`.
 If you remember, we saw `<app-root></app-root>` on line 11 of generated HTML.
 It tell angular, it need to replace `app-root` tag with `app component` and code of `app.component.html` will replace `app-root` on browser through generated java script.

 This is just high level view of how angular applications work.
-We are not ready to learn more about components, which are basic building blocks of an angular application.
+We are now ready to learn more about components, which are basic building blocks of an angular application.